envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/52 - What does the authentication flow options.md

 ========== Question ==========

-### Why consider using the built-in authentication for App Service and Azure Functions?
+### What does the authentication flow options in App Service encompass?

 ========== Answer ==========

-It provides out-of-the-box authentication with federated identity providers.
+The authentication flow options in App Service include the server-directed flow and the client-directed flow.

 ========== Id ==========
-46
+52

 ---